 Oct 6 Mike had been assigned the duties of babysitter, chauffeur, snorkeling teacher and Uncle.
 I was still working on the funeral pictures and Bio.
 Gary was the chef for a get-together with Ron, Diana, Heidi and Steve.
 We had a wonderful evening together just shooting the breeze and watching the sunset.

-Oct 7 Wedding Day The make-up/hair stylist arrived at 10:30.
+Oct 7 Wedding Day - The make-up/hair stylist arrived at 10:30.
 That woman could talk - yikes!
 Karen looked gorgeous so it was worth the torture.
-The only issue with the wedding was a change in the officiator.
+The only issue with the wedding was a change in the Pastor.
 The woman that was the replacement was so soft spoken, only the people in the front row could barely hear what she said.
 She spoke only for Karen & Craig - well it was THEIR wedding - duh.
+A man blew a conch shell and played the ukulele.
 After the ceremony Karen & Craig disappeared for special beach photos but for the rest of us, the drinking began.
-Once the bride and groom were back it’s the cake cutting and then dinner.
+We ran out of booze before the dinner was served so Gary popped for another hour.
+Once the bride and groom were back they cut the cake .
 The big surprise was the fire dancing show.
-That show really was impressive and was the icing on the cake.
+It really was impressive and was the icing on the cake.
 I thought the Kaanapali Beach Hotel did a great wedding - no muss, no fuss.

 Oct 8 Leftover Day It was a day of relaxing and trying to consume any leftovers.
 Gary went overboard at Costco.